-As we move towards Winter Solstice in South Africa (21 June), the prominent constellation Scorpius (scorpion) with its recognizable curved asterism (pattern) of stars rises early in the east.
+As we move towards the longest night in South Africa (Winter Solstice on 21 June), the prominent constellation Scorpius (scorpion) with its curved asterism (pattern) of stars rises early in the east.
 Between Scorpius and nearby Sagittarius (Archer) look out for dark dust lanes in a broader region of the Milky Way (requires dark conditions).
-This area encompasses the hidden supermassive black hole at the center of our Galaxy.
+This area encompasses 'Sagittarius A', the hidden supermassive black hole at the centre of our Galaxy.

 Moving southwards, the Southern Cross (made up of Crux and the Pointer Stars: Alpha and Beta Centauri) are prominent overhead.
-Closer to the southern horizon, you may be able to make out the Large and Small Magellanic Clouds (LMC, SMC) - two neighboring irregular dwarf galaxies visible to the naked eye.
+Closer to the southern horizon, you may be able to make out the Large and Small Magellanic Clouds (LMC, SMC) - two neighboring irregular dwarf galaxies visible to the naked eye under dark conditions.

-Venus can be seen as a bright object close to the western horizon with Mars just above it.
-Both planets set soon after sunset with Saturn and Jupiter rising around midnight.
-The moon is in the evening from 12 June onwards.
-In South Africa, we call the Full Moon (24 June) the 'Sister's Moon' because this month the beautiful open star cluster the Pleiades (isiLimela or 'Seven Sisters') reappears in our skies, rising just before sunrise after several months absence (visit https://cfah.org.za/fullmoon/ to find out more).
+Look towards the northwest just after sunset for the bright planet Venus, followed closely by the fainter reddish Mars (both located in Cancer, the crab).
+Throughout June, these planets will gradually appear closer to each other.
+In South Africa, we call the Full Moon (on 4 June) the 'Sister's Moon' because this month the beautiful 'Pleiades' open star cluster (also known as 'isiLimela' or 'Seven Sisters') reappears in our night skies, rising just before sunrise after several months' absence.
 In African starlore, the reappearance of these 'digging stars' in Southern Africa heralded the start of the growing season.